enielrodriguez/holded-time-tracker/README.md

 ## Project Structure

-This project is organized to support both Chrome and Firefox browsers with shared code:
+This project is organized to support both Chrome and Firefox browsers with a webpack-based build system:

 ```
 holded-time-tracker/